← Back to 史記

 7

 In the twenty-third year of Duke Huan's reign, Duke Yin of Lu first ascended the throne.
-In the twenty-sixth year, Wei assassinated their lord Zhou Xu.
-In the thirty-third year, Lu assassinated their lord Duke Yin.
+In the twenty-sixth year, the people of Wei killed their lord, Zhou Xu.
+In the thirty-third year, Lu killed its lord, Duke Yin.

 8

-In the thirty-eighth year, in the first month, on the days Jia Xu and Ji Chou, Duke Huan Bao died.
-Duke Huan's younger brother Tuo—his mother was a Cai woman, so the Cai people killed Wu Fu and Duke Huan's crown prince Mian on Tuo's behalf and established Tuo, who became Duke Li.
-Duke Huan was ill and chaos arose.
-The state people dispersed, so there was a double announcement.
+In the thirty-eighth year, in the first month, between the jiaxu and jichou days, Duke Huan Bao died.
+Duke Huan's younger brother Tuo, whose mother was a Cai woman: the Cai people killed Wu Fu and Duke Huan's crown prince Mian on Tuo's behalf, then established Tuo, who became Duke Li.
+Duke Huan fell ill and chaos arose.
+The people scattered, so the death was announced twice.

 9